-- Serve as the lead organizer of a one-day conference, symposium, or event series related to the theme of Stuff.
+- Serve as the lead organizer of a one-day conference or symposium related to the theme of Kinship.

-- Complete the following information and upload to our secure server as a single PDF (be sure to complete all fields before uploading your file):
+- Complete the following information and upload to our secure server as a single PDF:

 - Cover letter expressing interest in the RAship.